SimoneAstarita/queer_NLP_bib/README.md

 Ovalle, Anaelia et al. <a href="https://dl.acm.org/doi/10.1145/3593013.3594078"><u>“I’m fully who I am”: Towards Centering Transgender and Non-Binary Voices to Measure Biases in Open Language Generation.</u></a> In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23).

-Felkner, Virginia, et al. <a href="https://aclanthology.org/2023.acl-long.507/"><u>"WinoQueer: A Community-in-the-Loop Benchmark for Anti-LGBTQ+ Bias in Large Language Models."</u></a> Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
-2023.
+Virginia Felkner, Ho-Chun Herbert Chang, Eugene Jang, and Jonathan May.
+2023. <a href="https://aclanthology.org/2023.acl-long.507/"><u>WinoQueer: A Community-in-the-Loop Benchmark for Anti-LGBTQ+ Bias in Large Language Models.</u></a> In _Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)_, pages 9126–9140, Toronto, Canada.
+Association for Computational Linguistics.

 Tamkin, Alex, et al. <a href="https://arxiv.org/pdf/2312.03689"><u>"Evaluating and mitigating discrimination in language model decisions."</u></a> arXiv preprint arXiv:2312.03689 (2023).